Of course, I'm BATS nuts so please keep flames burning torturing sexy gimps as your theme. Will Burner

 No excuses, wulf!
 I just turned 76!
 I think you're a Renaissance man and can learn whatever you wish to!

-Users browsing this forum: doe.1971 and 22 guests
+Users browsing this forum: wulf and 51 guests